 Overweight kitties have compromised immune systems, and when still raw, honey can cause a very bad reaction, even fatal.
 The same can happen with kittens.

 Though not toxic, this food isn’t healthy for them.
 It has an extremely high amount of fructose and glucose, which are sugars.
 Sugar is something felines need little of in their diets.
-After all, they are obligate carnivores.
-They need meat-based diets.
+After all, they need meat-based diets.
+Kitties love to eat fat, which may be what attracts them to butter, cream, ice cream, etc.

 Plant-based foods high in sugar do not add anything nutritionally.
 In fact, honey is about 80% sugar, meaning this stuff is tough for kitties to digest because they do not produce the proper enzymes to break down fructose and glucose.